kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 #### Admission Controller

 The admission controller must be extended to generate pod-level resource patches alongside container-level patches.
-The admission controller should follow these rules after implementing this proposal:
+The admission controller should follow these rules after implementing this proposal when pod-level scaling is enabled in the VPA object:

 1. Calculate only container-level patches for containers whose `mode` is set to `Auto`.
 Ignore containers with `Off` mode, as well as containers whose `mode` is set to `RecommendationOnly`.

-2. Calculate pod-level patches when the `mode` under the `spec.resourcePolicy.podPolicies` stanza is set to `Auto`.
+2. Calculate pod-level patches based on pod-level recommendations.

 #### capping.go